framedsc/Sitesource/markdown/basics.md

 That's not to say it doesn't come with downsides, ReShade can be a major performance hit, not to mention it gets increasingly unstable the more complex your effects get.
 Some do prefer the experience of working in an external editor just for the peace of mind that their game won't crash on them after a couple hours of work.

-For more use cases for ReShade, check out our [guide to setting Reshade up](./ReshadeGuides/setupreshade.htm) as well as our [catalogue](./ReshadeGuides/shaderscatalogue.htm) of almost every Reshade shader out there.
+For more use cases for ReShade, check out our [guide to setting ReShade up](./ReshadeGuides/setupreshade.htm) as well as our [catalogue](./ReshadeGuides/shaderscatalogue.htm) of almost every ReShade shader out there.

 ### More links
 - [Official page](https://reshade.me/)